Boyer-Moore Majority Voting

 Question

-You may see some questions asking for counting the vote of someone is over than 1/2 or 1/3.
-The intuition solution is counting the votes for everyone.
+You may see some questions asking whether someone's vote count is more than 1/2 or 1/3.
+The intuitive solution is counting the votes for everyone.
 However, the space complexity will be O(N).
-Is there have any solution only use the O(1) for space complexity?
-It will be the Boyer-Moore majority voting algorithms.
+Is there any solution that only uses O(1) space complexity?
+That is where the Boyer-Moore majority voting algorithm is useful.

 Basic Idea